Aspeccttt/RealtimeVision/README.md

 5. View real-time updates and engage with the data.

 ### Contributing
 Contributions are welcome!
-Please fork this repository and submit pull requests with enhancements and bug fixes.
+Please make sure to cite the author in the studies!

 ### Contact
 Please contact at ilariocutajar@gmail.com for any questions or inquiries.